March for Our Lives: South

 In Kentucky, marches were held in Bowling Green, Calvert City, Lexington, Louisville and Marshall County.

 In Louisiana, marches were held in Baton Rouge, Lafayette, and New Orleans.

 In Maryland, students from Severna Park High School and other Anne Arundel County Public Schools planned a demonstration to be held at Lawyer's Mall in Annapolis.
 They invited 188 state legislators.
 Students, teachers, Mayor Gavin Buckley along with Andrew Yang and Moms Demand Action were scheduled to speak.
 In Baltimore, student members of the Student Activist Association at Baltimore Polytechnic Institute organized a march to begin at War Memorial Plaza in front of City Hall and ending near the Inner Harbor.
 The Mayor of Baltimore, Catherine Pugh also announced that she was organizing 60 free buses to take students to the demonstrations in Washington, D.C.

+In Mississippi, marches were held in Gulfport, Hernando, Jackson, and Oxford.

 In North Carolina, marches were held in Asheville, Charlotte, Durham, Raleigh, Hendersonville, and Wilmington.

 In Oklahoma, marches were held in Oklahoma City and Tulsa.

 In South Carolina, marches were held in downtown Charleston, Greenville, and Columbia.

 In Tennessee, demonstrations were held in Chattanooga, Knoxville, Memphis, Cookeville, and Nashville.

 In Texas, demonstrations were held in Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, and San Antonio.
 In Corpus Christi, students from W. B. Ray High School were scheduled to lead a march at 3 p.m. in Sherill Veterans Memorial Park.

 In Virginia, Richmond Public Schools planned a march to take place at the Virginia State Capitol at 10 a.m.
 A march was also scheduled in downtown Norfolk as well as both Portsmouth and Virginia Beach.